The Value of 1-2-1 Coaching Conversations

 Be Open

-Don’t defend current approach.
+Do not defend current approach.
 Be willing to hear alternatives.

 Take Notes

 Capture insights.
-You’ll forget otherwise.
+You will forget otherwise.

 Follow Up